Master of Science in Epidemiology

 Learn more about the Epidemiology program

-The epidemiology program addresses health disparities as a crosscutting theme at the local, national, and global levels via didactic training, practicums, and applied ‘hands-on’ research leading to the written thesis.
+The epidemiology program addresses health disparities as a crosscutting theme at the local, national, and global levels via didactic training, practicums, and applied ‘hands-on’ research leading to the written thesis or capstone.
 All students take a sequence of core courses in epidemiology, health disparities research, and introduction to the concentrations.
-Then the students choose one of the three areas of concentrations offered for their electives and thesis focus.
+Then the students choose one of the three areas of concentrations offered for their electives and thesis/capstone focus.

 Program Description